pydicom/pynetdicom/docs/apps/storescu.rst

 DICOM Conformance
 =================
-The storescu application supports transferring any of the Storage Service Class' supported SOP Classes.
+The storescu application supports all of the *Storage Service Class'* supported SOP Classes as SCU.

-The supported Transfer Syntaxes are:
+The application will request presentation contexts using these transfer
+syntaxes:

 +------------------------+----------------------------------------------------+
 | UID                    | Transfer Syntax                                    |